Types of complaints we see

 - contribute towards repair works if a survey didn’t report building defects that should have been mentioned

-- compensate your customer for any trouble or upset you’ve caused them, if you’ve treated them unfairly
+- compensate your customer for any distress or inconvenience you’ve caused them, if you’ve treated them unfairly

 'The valuation was too low, and now I can't get the mortgage I need'